ballerina-platform/ballerina-distribution/examples/graphql-hello-world/graphql_hello_world.md

 ::: code graphql_hello_world.graphql :::

-To send the document, use the following cURL command in a separate terminal.
+To send the document, execute the following cURL command in a separate terminal.

 ::: out graphql_hello_world.client.out :::